Prince Edward Island (PEI) — Things to do

-Perhaps the most enjoyable things to do after a day of cycling (or on an off day) are to walk along the beach, read a good book, or simply enjoy watching the sunset.
+Perhaps the most enjoyable things to do after a day of Prince Edward island biking (or on an off day) are to walk along the beach, read a good book, or simply enjoy watching the sunset.
 But the Island has many other attractions too.

 It has many golf courses, some ranked as among the best in Canada.
 The Charlottetown Festival runs all summer with plays and music.
 “Anne of Green Gables, the Musical” has played every summer since its debut in 1965.